kkhetarpal/ioc/README.md

 #### Running experiments on slurm
-To run the code on compute canada or any slurm cluster, make sure you have installed all dependencies and created a conda environment _intf_, following which use the script launcher_miniworld.sh by running:
+To run the code on compute canada or any slurm cluster, make sure you have installed all dependencies and created a conda environment _intf_.
+Now, use the script launcher_miniworld.sh wherein you would need to add account and add username and then run:
 ```
 chmod +x launcher_miniworld.sh
 ./launcher_miniworld.sh